 Collectors have been complaining for several years that Topps’ white borders were getting a little monotonous.
-They seem to have addressed that with the 2015 issue, but they’re still not as splashy as what emerged from packs 39 years ago.
+They seem to have addressed that with the 2015 issue, but they’re still not as splashy as what emerged from packs during the Ford administration.

 It cost a little more to buy baseball card packs in 1975.
 Topps raised the price by a nickel—all the way to 15 cents.
 It probably didn’t make youngsters happy but the new design probably turned some heads.
 After two years of white bordered cards that came across rather plain, Topps brought out every color in the rainbow for ’75.
 The two-color borders were a one-year wonder as Topps returned to white for 12 more years.

 Our Vintage Set of the Week turned out to be one of the best issues for rookie cards ever made.
 George Brett and Robin Yount had cards all to themselves while the Red Sox dynamic duo of Jim Rice and Fred Lynn, Montreal catcher Gary Carter and Cardinals’ first baseman Keith Hernandez were part of four player rookie cards.
 Today, Brett and Yount are two of the most valuable rookie cards of the entire decade.